-Suppose that the true function or model is represented as $F = g(x)$ where $g()$ is the function and $x$ is a solution or particle from a given swarm.
-Our surrogate model outputs pseudo-fitness $\hat{F} = \hat{g}(x) $ that would give an approximation of the true function via $F = \hat{F} + e$; where $e$ represents the difference between the surrogate and true function.
-The surrogate model gives an estimate using the \textit{pseudo-fitness} for replacing \textit{true-function} when required by the framework. \textit{$S_{prob}$} is an important hyperparameter which controls use of surrogate in the prediction, neither want it to be too high in case we are not very confident about our surrogate model as then the optimization will become random nor we want it to be too low as then the process will become time consuming.
-Hence we need to tune this parameter.
-Surrogate model is trained accumulating the data from all the swarms, i.e. the evaluated input $\bf{x}_{i,s}$ and associated true-fitness $F_{i,s}$ pairs; where $s$ represents the particle and $i$ represents the swarm.
-To take benifit from the surrogate in the optimization process its very crucial to manage the surrogate training and surrogate use.
-We cannot use surrogate from the very start of the optimization as its predictions will be random, neither we can wait too long as the purpose of computational efficiency will be defeated then.
-Hence to manage the surrogate training and its use, an important hyperparameter $\psi$ is used, $\psi$ is the surrogate interval measured in terms of number of generations, it is the interval after which all the collected data is used to train the model, this updated model is used as the surrogate till the next interval is reached.
-The collected input features ($\Phi$) combined with the true fitness $\lambda$ create $\theta$ for the surrogate model.
+Suppose that the true function (model) is represented as $F = g(x)$; where $g()$ is the function and $x$ is a solution or particle from a given swarm.
+Our surrogate model outputs pseudo-fitness $\hat{F} = \hat{g}(x) $ that would give an approximation of the true function via $F = \hat{F} + e$; where, $e$ represents the difference between the surrogate and true function.
+The surrogate model gives an estimate using the \textit{pseudo-fitness} for replacing the true function when required by the framework.

+$S_{prob}$ is an important hyperparameter that controls the use of a surrogate in the prediction.
+We do not want it to be too high in case we are not very confident, i.e. when enough data is not present for our surrogate model.
+We do not want it to be too low since the entire optimisation process will become time-consuming; hence, we need to tune this parameter.
+The surrogate model is trained by accumulating the data from all the swarms, i.e. the input $\bf{x}_{i,s}$ and associated true-fitness $F_{i,s}$ pairs; where $s$ represents the particle and $i$ represents the swarm.
+In order to benefit from the surrogate model in the optimization process, it's very crucial to manage the surrogate training and surrogate usage.
+We cannot use a surrogate from the very beginning of the optimization as its predictions will be random, and we also cannot wait too long as the computational efficiency will be affected.
+Hence, to manage the surrogate training and its use, an important hyperparameter $\psi$ is used which refers to the surrogate interval measured in terms of the number of generations. $\psi$ is the interval from which the collected data is used to train the model.
+The updated surrogate model is used until the next interval is reached, and knowledge in the surrogate model is refined in the next stage (defined by $\psi$) -- this can be seen as a form of transfer learning.
+The collected input features ($\Phi$) combined with the true fitness $\lambda$, create $\theta$ for the surrogate model.